 Why Only the South Island?

-Well, it’s a matter of personal choice, but it seems to me that if you want to say you have walked the South Island half of the Te Araroa Trail, you need to have walked all of it.
+Well, it’s a matter of personal choice, but it seems to me that if you want to say you have walked the Te Araroa Trail, you need to have walked all of it.
 Many people pick and choose sections, and no doubt by leaving out the boring bits that gives them a more enjoyable experience.
 Some, particularly Kiwis who can’t get enough days off work, do a section at a time, and by adding them all together eventually get to say they’ve done the TA.
 Others doing them in sequence regularly go off-trail for supplies and rest.
 Or simply stay another day or two at a nice spot.
 And others again, particularly the majority who are visiting from overseas, might want to see a bit more of New Zealand than simply the TA, and head off on diversions here and there.
 This guide will be entirely useful to all these people, but it is written from the point of view of a person who wanted a challenge: who could say they walked every metre of the length of the South Island on the TA and did it without pause.
 So it covers the whole she-bang, including the sometimes tedious bits of road between back country trails.